Mettra/AudicaModLoader/README.md

 This modloader works as a standalone DLL (`IPHLPAPI.dll`).
 It get loaded by Audica when it starts up, and then loads mods from the `Mods` directory (which it will create if it does not exist) and applies them to Audica.

+**NOTE: While you have the modloader installed, you won't be able to connect to the online leaderboards.
+Make to remove/rename `IPHLPAPI.dll` if you want to post high scores!**

 ### How to use it

 * Download the latest files from [the releases page](https://github.com/Mettra/AudicaModLoader/releases)